GaldinoRaphael/GaldinoRaphael/README.md

 - 👋 Hello Git, I’m @GaldinoRaphael
 - 👀 I’m interested in Javascript, C#, data structures and solving complex problems.
-- 🌱 I’m currently learning Angular and .NetCore
+- 🌱 I’m currently working with Angular and ReactJs in a Internet Banking
 - 💞️ I’m looking to collaborate on open source projects.
 - 📫 You can send-me a e-mail in raphael.galdino.s@hotmail.com